yash5chandrakar/Todo-Grid/README.md

 # Todo-Grid
-This is a simple Todo-App which you use to take and store your Notes with Local Storage feature.
+This is a simple Todo-App which you can use to take and store your Notes.
+It comes with Local Storage feature.

 # Link
 Link to the Project is Here.